- Academic Affairs

 - University Counsel

-UMB welcomes Derreck Kayongo, business visionary, Global Soap Project founder & CEO, Center for Civil and Human Rights, on Oct.
-31 to the SMC Campus Center, Elm Room 208.
+UMB welcomed Derreck Kayongo, business visionary, Global Soap Project founder & CEO, Center for Civil and Human Rights, on Oct.
+31, 2017.

 With his trademark panache, Derreck Kayongo inspires and empowers audiences with his courageous story of survival, social entrepreneurship and humanitarianism, and the life lessons he's gathered along the way.